christianpaquin/sd-jwt/README.md

 This project contains a reference implementation of the [Selective Disclosure JWT (SD-JWT)](https://datatracker.ietf.org/doc/html/draft-fett-selective-disclosure-jwt) specification.
 It code is for reference only, it shouldn't be used in production.

 *** WORK IN PROGRESS ***: The implementation aims to keep up to date with the specification [published on github](https://github.com/oauth-wg/oauth-selective-disclosure-jwt/blob/master/draft-ietf-oauth-selective-disclosure-jwt.md).
-It currently matches the version of Oct 8th, 2022 (commit c9ef16), with the following caveat:
+It currently matches the version of [December 15, 2022](https://drafts.oauth.net/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.html).

-* Blinding claim names ([PR 124](https://github.com/oauth-wg/oauth-selective-disclosure-jwt/pull/124)) is not yet supported
+Note that all SD-JWT are encoded using the [combined format](https://drafts.oauth.net/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.html#name-combined-format-for-present) to attach disclosures to SD-JWTs at issuance and presentations.

 ## Setup